Philip Bosco, Tony-winning actor, dies at 88

 Bosco was a Broadway veteran who won a Tony Award in 1989 for best actor for his role as the head of an opera company in the comedy “Lend Me a Tenor.”
 He received nominations for his performances in “The Rape of the Belt,” ”Heartbreak House,” ”You Never Can Tell” and “Moon Over Buffalo.”

-Bosco also starred in the production “Twelve Angry Men.”
+Bosco also starred in a 2004 production of “Twelve Angry Men.”

 Most Read Nation & World Stories